Overview

 Public and Private Financings

-Berkshire Hathaway Inc. in over $13 billion of issuances of its registered public debt securities in U.S. and foreign currencies.
+Berkshire Hathaway Inc. in registered public bond offerings for proceeds of over $13 billion in U.S. and foreign currencies.

-Edison International in a number of registered public offerings of its common and preferred stock.
+Edison International in registered public offerings of its common and preferred stock.

 Oaktree Capital Management in a private issuance of debt securities for approximately $200 million.